Mountain Leader Info

 Candidate requirements

-• Candidates must be registered on the scheme.
+• Candidates must be registered on the qualification.

 • Candidates must have an up to date logbook (preferably DLOG) with evidence of 20 varied Quality Mountain Days minimum.